datalad-handbook/book/docs/glossary.rst

    pull request
       Also known as :term:`merge request`.
 Contributions to Git repositories/DataLad datasets can be proposed to be :term:`merge`\d into the dataset by "requesting a pull/update" from the dataset maintainer to obtain a proposed change from a dataset clone or sibling.
 It is implemented as a feature in repository hosting sites such as :term:`GitHub`, :term:`Gin`, or :term:`GitLab`.

+   ref
+      Git concept.
+A "Git Reference", typically shortened to "ref", is a text file containing a :term:`commit` :term:`shasum` as a human-readable reference to a specific version of your dataset or Git repository.
+Thanks to refs, Git users do not need to memorize or type shasums when switching between dataset states, and can use simple names instead: For example, a :term:`branch` such as ``main`` is a ref, and a :term:`tag` is one, too.
+In both cases, those refs are text files that contain the shasum of the commit at the tip of a branch, or the shasum of the commit you added the tag to.
+Refs are organized in the directory ``.git/refs`` and Git commands and configurations can use refs to perform updating operations or determine their behavior.
+More details can be found at `at git-scm.com <https://git-scm.com/book/en/v2/Git-Internals-Git-References>`_

    relative path
       A path related to the present working directory.
 Relative paths never start with ``/``.
       Example: ``../Pictures/xkcd-webcomics/530.png``.
 See also :term:`absolute path`.